FrequentlyFlustered/warmth/README.md

   </p>

 <h2>A Somber Conversation</h2>
   <p>When my insecurities were at an all out high and I let them win.
 I let them convince me that breaking up would be beneficial to the both of us.
-But, all I felt it be was detrimental.
-I listened to a lot of silly songs that put me back on my feet.
-Reorganized my mind.
-One song in particular was from the movie <a href="https://youtu.be/a1xaTkFG2oY" target="_blank">Meet the Robinsons - Another Believer</a>.
+But, all I felt instead was how detrimental it affected me.
+I realized how much I despised not being able to talk to you normally on a daily basis.
+I listened to a lot of silly songs that put me back on my feet and made me reevaluate my decision and the reasons behind it.
+Reorganize my mind, fix the hamster wheel that spun out of place.
+One song in particular was from the movie, Meet the Robinsons -<a href="https://youtu.be/a1xaTkFG2oY" target="_blank">Another Believer</a>.
 Thank you for giving me a second chance, Charles.</p>

 <h2 id="End">A Heartfelt Restart</h2>
   <p>